Geography of Ivory Coast: Terrain and topography

 The Guinean forest-savanna mosaic belt extends across the middle of the country from east to west, and is the transition zone between the coastal forests and the interior savannas.
 The forest-savanna mosaic interlaces forest, savanna and grassland habitats.
-Northern Ivory Coast is part of the West Sudanian Savanna ecoregion of the Tropical and subtropical grasslands, savannas, and shrublands biome.
+Northern Ivory Coast is part of the West Sudanian Savanna ecoregion of the tropical and subtropical grasslands, savannas, and shrublands biome.
 It is a zone of lateritic or sandy soils, with vegetation decreasing from south to north.

 The terrain is mostly flat to undulating plain, with mountains in the northwest.
-The lowest elevation in Ivory Coast is at sea level on the coasts.
+The lowest elevation is at sea level on the coast.
 The highest elevation is Mount Nimba, at 1752 m in the far west of the country along the border with Guinea and Liberia.

 Rivers

 The Cavalla River drains the western border area of the Ivory Coast and eastern Liberia.
-It forms the southern two-thirds of the international boundary between Liberia and Côte d'Ivoire.
+It forms the southern two-thirds of the border between Liberia and Ivory Coast.

 The Sassandra River forms in the Guinea highlands and drains much of the western part of the Ivory Coast east of the Cavalla River.